 Market share is the portion of the total sales the business has compared to the total sales for that industry, expressed as a percentage.
-For example, the pie chart to the right highlights that Woolworths has 37.1% share of grocery sales within Australia, with Coles having 29% of the market, while Aldi (9.7%) and IGA (6.6%) hold a smaller share of the market.
+For example, the pie chart to the right highlights that Woolworths has 37% share of grocery sales within Australia, with Coles having 28% of the market, while Aldi (10%) and IGA (7%) hold a smaller share of the market.
+This means that of all the money spent at supermarkets, 37% is spent at Woolworths, 28% at Coles, and so on.